 Take the story of Noah’s ark, for example.

 God is disappointed by humanity.
 Seeing that people are inexorably evil, God decides to murder all but one family of humans along with most animals.
 It seems that fish, who would, presumably, not be negatively impacted by the Flood, are to inherit the planet.
 How are you going to explain this to an eight–year–old?

-Look at any version of Noah’s Ark for kids and you will be hard-pressed to find an illustration of the ark floating through a sea of bloated corpses, human and animal.
-On the contrary, life on the ark is depicted as a five-star cruise where no one suffers from the coronavirus.
-And if you ever do read a story book of Noah’s Ark to an eight–year–old, you are going to have to deal with a literalist mind unafraid to ask the hard question: What did Noah do with all the manure these animals generated every day?
+Look at any version of Noah’s ark for kids and you will be hard-pressed to find an illustration of the ark floating through a sea of bloated corpses, human and animal.
+On the contrary, life on the ark is depicted as a five-star cruise where no one suffers.
+And if you ever do read a story book of Noah’s ark to an eight–year–old, you are going to have to deal with a literalist mind unafraid to ask the hard question: What did Noah do with all the poop these animals generated every day?